-I had a very pleasant visit at Oakland, [California] with Ina [Coolbrith, daughter of Agnes Coolbrith], who received me with much tenderness and affection. … From her, I learned many things I was glad to know, one fact was, that her mother bore testimony to the “Boys” [Joseph and Emma Smith’s sons, members of the RLDS Church who visited in 1876] in regard to the faith and teachings of their Father and told them that what they had seen, and heard in Salt Lake was Truth, that those women were their Father’s wives, and it was useless to promulgate falsehood to the world, and advised them to desist.
+I had a very pleasant visit at Oakland, [California] with Ina [Coolbrith, the daughter of Agnes Coolbrith], who received me with much tenderness and affection. … From her, I learned many things I was glad to know, one fact was, that her mother bore testimony to the “boys” [Joseph and Emma Smith’s sons, members of the RLDS Church who visited in 1876] in regard to the faith and teachings of their father and told them that what they had seen, and heard in Salt Lake was truth, that those women were their father’s wives, and it was useless to promulgate falsehood to the world, and advised them to desist.
 They pretended not to believe, but she could plainly see they were stung with the truth of her testimony.

 David seemed struck dumb, astounded at the living testimony of so many – What could their object be!
-Alexander said he would not take any bodys word – not even Aunt Agnes.
-Jos.
+Alexander said he would not take anybody’s word – not even Aunt Agnes.
 [Joseph Smith, III] would not talk on the subject.
-After they left [they] sent Ina/ what purported to be the ‘History of their Father with their Mother’s dying testimony—and desired her to place them in the Library—She wrote them She could not with the knowledge She had—that they were false.
-(Emphasis in original.)
+After they left [they] sent Ina/ what purported to be the ‘History of their Father with their Mother’s dying testimony—and desired her to place them in the Library—She wrote them she could not with the knowledge she had—that they were false.
 6

-Agnes’s daughter interpreted this as referring to her association with Mormonism while Agnes’s nephew Apostle Joseph F. Smith believed it a reference to marriage to William Pickett and her separation from the Church.
+Agnes’s daughter interpreted this as referring to her association with the Latter-day Saints while Agnes’s nephew Apostle Joseph F. Smith believed it a reference to her marriage to William Pickett and her separation from the church.
 9

 For additional insights see “Joseph Smith’s Plural Wives after the Martyrdom.”